DarkMortal/Marching-Squares/README.md

     ./cave
 ### Press <kbd>S</kbd> key to save a frame
-## The idea was to extnd the edges and form an edge list and apply 2D ray casting within the caves
+## The idea was to use Perlin Noise to procedurally generate the cave system
 ## I guess I'll just make a seperate project for that one